Eustis, Florida: Early settlement and founding (1825–1870s)

 The U.S. government opened the region for homesteading in the 1850s, though settlement was delayed by the Civil War.
 Surveying was completed in 1875, and by 1876, A. S. Pendry had homesteaded on the eastern shore of Lake Eustis and planted a citrus grove.
 In 1877, he opened the Ocklawaha Hotel and operated a post office from its lobby under the name "Pendryville."

-By 1879, Pendry platted 80 acres of his land as Pendryville, but the settlement's name changed shortly thereafter to Lake Eustis, and then simply "Eustis."
+By 1879, the settlement's name had changed to Lake Eustis, and then simply "Eustis."

-G. D. Clifford, another early settler, opened a general store and launched the area's first mail service.
-The second floor of his store was used to organize Eustis's first churches, including Episcopal, Methodist, and Presbyterian congregations.

-In 1878, Eustis was connected to Leesburg, Florida and Mellonville, (now Sanford) via telegraph.

-Before the arrival of railroads, steamboats served as the main means of travel and shipping.
-Eustis was connected by steamer to Mellonville and Jacksonville via the St. Johns River.
-A key boat landing was located at the foot of Macdonald Avenue, which became a commercial corridor.

-Railroad and incorporation (1880–1890s)
+Railroad and incorporation (1880s)

-In 1880, the St. Johns and Lake Eustis Railway reached Fort Mason, north of Eustis, transforming travel and commerce.
+In 1880, the St. Johns and Lake Eustis Railway reached Fort Mason, north of Eustis.
 The first train coming from Astor to Fort Mason, where passengers and freight made lake steamer connections to Leesburg, Helena, Yalaha, Bloomfield, Lane Park, and Tavares.
 The town grew rapidly with new stores, schools, a bank, and churches.

 In 1881, Clifford and Smith built the town's first general store building.
 By 1883, residents voted to drop “Lake” from the name and incorporated the City of Eustis.
 D.W.
 Herrick was elected the first mayor.
-Bertie Clifford was the first baby born before Eustis was incorporated in 1883, and Edith Hutchins was the first baby of the newly incorporated town.

 In 1886, Dr. J. H. Potter and Professor Byron F. Marsh established the Eustis Seminary, a school serving grades 1–12 near today's Eustis High School.
 The school closed in 1895 due to financial constraints.

-An 1887 business directory listed the Clifford Store as a regional commercial hub, selling goods from groceries to hardware.
-Its upstairs opera house served as a cultural venue for Central Florida.

-On January 1, 1888, Elias Disney and Flora Call—parents of Walt Disney—were married in Kismet, a now-defunct settlement near the Ocala National Forest.
-They honeymooned at the Kismet Hotel.
-In 1909, that hotel was dismantled and reassembled in Eustis as the Grand View Hotel, which operated until 1955.